 In Providence, Rhode Island, many thanks to What Cheer Writer’s Club for their podcasting guidance and to the librarians at the Providence Athenaeum for their vast collection of travel narrative, research help and encouragement.

-EXCERPT from the First Episode (describing Fife shore across the water from Edinburgh):
+EXCERPT from Journal…Hebrides (describing Fife shore across the water from Edinburgh):

 “The roads are neither rough nor dirty; and it affords a southern stranger a new kind of pleasure to travel so commodiously without the interruption of toll-gates.
 Where the bottom is rocky, as it seems commonly to be in Scotland, a smooth way is made indeed with great labour, but it never wants repairs; ….The carriages in common use are small carts, drawn each by one little horse; and a man seems to derive some degree of dignity and importance from the reputation of possessing a two-horse cart.”